2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 The grant length is 9-10 months, from late August to June.

 The typical academic calendar is September 1 through mid-June.
-Fall semester is September-December, and spring semester is January-June.
+Fall semester is September-December and Spring semester is January-June.

 Orientation